alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 keep costs below a certain mark, or connect to a server within a latency number.

+**Do not wait for other people to give you problems;
+go after them for yourself.**

+### Find Your Specialty

+You cannot be a top developer by just being a generalist.
+Luckily there are many disciplines inside software engineering UX, data science, security, scalability product owner, scrum master, stakeholder
+Gaming, devops, embedded, graphs, physics simulation, quality, mobile, machine learning, analytics.

+Your knowledge should be T-shaped: a shallow familiarity with many disciplines,

 ### Get Involved In The Community

+Finally, a really good way to improve as a software engineer is to find a local community, and get involved.
+Just showing up is a great first step!

+The next step is to locate conferences, both at the national and international level, and go there.

+Submit a proposal to a CfP (call for proposals).

+**Speaking at conferences is a great way to attend for free!**

+Well, there's the unpaid time for preparing the talk.
+But you get the point.

 ## Top Of The Cream Of The Crop